BaderLab/FLASHMM/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# FLASHMM
+# FLASH-MM

 <!-- badges: start -->
 <!-- badges: end -->

-FLASHMM is a package for analysis of single-cell differential expression (DE) using a linear mixed- effects model (LMM).
+FLASH-MM is a method (package name: FLASHMM) for analysis of single-cell differential expression (DE) using a linear mixed- effects model (LMM).
 The mixed-effects model has become a powerful tool in single-cell studies due to their ability to model intra-subject correlation and inter-subject variability.